rdelfin/pe_mentorship/week_2/ex_1.md

 ```

 `pwd` is a command that shows you the present working directory (hence the name).
-Basically, every process (aka running program) has a directory (aka a folder) from
+Every process (aka running program) has a directory (aka a folder) from which it's
-which it's running.
-This can (and often is) different from where the executable for
+running.
+This can (and often is) different from where the executable for said program
-said program lives.
+lives.

 Now for a few more commands.
 Run `ls`:
 ```bash